Ingenjorsarbete-For-Klimatet/ifk-analyses/README.md

 </p>

 ## Description
 Welcome to ifk-scb-compilations.
-The packages defines a process for fetching and process data from Statistiska Central Byrån (SCB).
+The packages defines a process for fetching and processing data from Statistiska Central Byrån (SCB).

 ## Files